Tale and Mystery of Atatbey, Bandolero and Byron Cigars - The Nelson Alfonso Story

 Atabey

 The name Atabey came from the Taino Indians who occupied the majority part of the Caribbean Islands.
-Atabey is the supreme deity, mother goddess who birthed Yucahu, the male diety of the Tainos.
+Atabey is the supreme deity, mother goddess who birthed Yucahu, the male deity of the Tainos.
 She represents divinity of the moon, Sea of Fertility and Birth.
-The official Atabey website offers a much depth into the name and background.

 Bandolero

-Bandolero was dedicated to the tobacco during the 1700s by the Spaniards.
+Bandolero was dedicated to tobacco during the 1700s by the Spaniards.
 The Spaniards forbade cigar production in the Caribbean Islands and the American colonies.
 To make the product even more exclusive, cigar production could only be achieved at the Sevilla Royal Factory.
-Feel free to click on the link to the official website for Bandolero to get the full back story with some amazing depiction for some visual aid.

 I was able to enjoy a Bandolero not too long ago.
 Comparing my tasting notes to the majority, I experienced spice, leather, citrus and hints of chocolate in the background.
-I thoroughly enjoyed it and burned my fingers and lips a couple of times.
+I thoroughly enjoyed it.

 Lord Byron

 Byron was the original cigar line produced by Nelson’s family in the mid-19th Century.
-The cigar was named after a world renowned English poet George Gordon Byron, whom was known as Lord Byron.
-By the end of 19th century, the Alfonso family encountered some major financial distress and reluctantly sold the brand to a neighboring cigar manufacturer.
-After almost a century, Alfonso family was able to reclaim the Byron brand.
-Click on the Byron link for a complete history of the Alfonso family and the Byron cigar line.
+The cigar was named after a world-renowned English poet George Gordon Byron, known as Lord Byron.
+By the end of the 19th century, the Alfonso family encountered some major financial distress and reluctantly sold the brand to a neighbouring cigar manufacturer.
+After almost a century, the Alfonso family was able to reclaim the Byron brand.

-Unlike the other two brands, majority of the tobaccos used for Byron XIX Grand Poemas 2013 are revealed minus the binder, while other lines remain a mystery.
-Since we know that different tobaccos are used in the Byron lines, I refrain myself disclosing tasting notes but still want to emphasize the fact that it is a “damn good smoke”.
+Unlike the other two brands, the majority of the tobaccos used for Byron XIX Grand Poemas 2013 are revealed minus the binder, while other lines remain a mystery.
+What we can say is that it is a “damn good smoke”.

 If there was a biography on Nelson Alfonso, I would without a doubt be reading it.
-The list of his accomplishment goes on including him patenting the “Double Chamber humitube” which will be another topic for another time.
+The list of his accomplishments goes on — including him patenting the “Double Chamber humitube”.
 Lastly, I would urge everyone to seek out any one of his brands and experience his cigars.
-You can also contact their US exclusive reseller United Cigar Retailers to find out where to purchase them.

 — Kevin Sun